Shinkansen

 The fare is a little cheaper than reserved seat.

-Green Car is like business class of airplane.
+Green Car is like first class of airplane.

-Of course, the seat is reserved but the fare is more expensive than the other reserved seat.
+The seat of Green Car of Shinkansen is reserved but the fare is more expensive than the other reserved seat.

 But, you can't use "Nozomi" and "Mizuho" by the pass.